GrinonBarrett/Taksidos/Coxal Flyer.md

 -----

-**Run Speed**: It may run up to 3.5 yards per move.

-**Flying Speed**: If it is not prone, it may fly up to 11 yards per move.
-If must fly at least 5 yards per round to remain airborne.
+**Flying Speed**: If it is not prone, it may fly up to 10 yards per move.
+If must fly at least 3 yards per round to remain airborne.

 **Unarmed Attacks**;

- • Venomous Bite: The skritterfalk may bite a foe within 1 foot.
-This is a melee biting attack.
-A critical hit is treated as a toxic attack.
+ • Tail Whip: The coxal flyer may use its tail to whip at a foe within 1 yard.
+This is a melee club attack.
+If the attack is a critical hit, it is treated as a cutting attack.

- • Claws: The skritterfalk may use a claw to strike a foe within 1 foot.
-This is a melee cutting attack.
-A foe gains a bonus to their defense against the attack equal to their current hitpoints.

 -----

-**Table**: *Attack versus Creature*
+**Table**: *Attack versus Creature* {fix later}
 | Weapon                 |          |            |         |            |         |
 |------------------------|-----------|----------|------------|---------|------------|
 |                        |          |            |         |            |         |